psycopg/psycopg/docs/advanced/async.rst

 --------------

 Psycopg 3 supports `gevent <https://www.gevent.org/>`__ out of the box.
-If the `socket` module is found patched by functions such as `gevent.monkey.patch_select()`__ or `patch_all()`__, psycopg will behave in a collaborative way.
+If the `select` module is found patched by functions such as `gevent.monkey.patch_select()`__ or `patch_all()`__, psycopg will behave in a collaborative way.